Retiarius: Arms and armour

 The retiarius is the most readily identifiable gladiator type, due to his signature equipment: arm guard (manica), shoulder guard (galerus), net (rete), trident (fuscina or tridens), and dagger (pugio).
 (Technically, the retiarius was not a "gladiator" at all, since he did not fight with the sword—gladius—after which such fighters took their name.)
 His weapons and armour could be decorated.
 An embellished gladiatorial dagger is held at the Naples National Archaeological Museum.
 Archaeologists have excavated three engraved shoulder guards from the gladiator barracks at Pompeii: one is engraved with illustrations of an anchor, a crab, and a dolphin; another with cupids and the head of Hercules; and a third with weapons and the inscription RET/SECUND ("retiarius, second rank").

 Although the net (rete) was this gladiator's signature weapon, few depictions of the device survive.
 Combat with throwing nets may have occurred on ancient battlefields, but modern experiments and comparisons with modern fishing nets offer the only clues as to how the gladiatorial net was constructed.
 Such data indicate that the rete was circular, with a wide mesh about 3 m in diameter and lead weights along the edges.
 A rope ran around the perimeter of the mesh, with the ends tied to the gladiator's wrist.
 Because it was thrown, the net was sometimes called a iaculum.

 The retiarius complemented his net with an iron or bronze trident (fuscina, fascina or, rarely, tridens) that stood about as high as a human being.
 A skull found in a gladiator graveyard in Ephesus, Turkey, shows puncture holes consistent with a trident strike.
 The wounds are 5 cm apart and match a bronze trident excavated from Ephesus harbour in 1989.
 The trident's prongs are 21.6 cm long.

 A long, straight-bladed dagger (pugio) was the gladiator's final weapon.
 A tombstone found in Romania shows a retiarius holding a dagger with four spikes (known as a quadrens—each spike at the corner of a square guard) instead of the usual bladed dagger.
-This was previously thought to be an artistic invention or perhaps a ceremonial weapon but a recently excavated femur bone from a gladiator graveyard in Ephesus has wounds consistent with the use of such a weapon.
+This was previously thought to be an artistic invention or perhaps a ceremonial weapon but an excavated femur bone from a gladiator graveyard in Ephesus has wounds consistent with the use of such a weapon.